chengzh2/AKGroup-Progress-Report/README.md

 3. Set up reasonable expectations for the final “waking-up” system

 As expected, the final finished product for in-class demonstration should be a glass box with two sensors and a buzzer alarm attached.
-However, due to the restriction that low temperature and high humidity are not conventional, we may need to record a video in advance showing how this system works in the required environment (low temperature as in the refrigerator, high humidity as additional water vapor injection).
+However, due to the restriction that low temperature and high humidity are not conventional, the group need to record a video in advance showing how this system works in the required environment (low temperature as in the refrigerator, high humidity as additional water vapor injection).

 # Problems Encountered

 1. Build up an applicable simulation system with low temperature and high humidity;

-First, we need to get a legit glass box.
-Then, just as mentioned in our vision for the final system, the restriction of unconventional surroundings makes it harder to show and build up.
-So we may need to adjust the settings of the refrigerator to meet our needs.
-Finally, although we have tested the functionality for each sensor, the availability of the whole system cannot be assured only if we finish building up the system.
+First, the group need to get a legit glass box.
+Then, just as mentioned in the group's vision for the final system, the restriction of unconventional surroundings makes it harder to show and build up.
+So the group may need to adjust the settings of the refrigerator to meet their needs.
+Finally, although the group have tested the functionality for each sensor, the availability of the whole system cannot be assured only if the system has been built up.

 2. Processing collected data using Python